-policy change (this is the subject of present research).
+It remains to be seen how far UNASUR is comprehensively effective as a regional platform, whether it is successfully realising its mandate and achieving its policy goals and - crucially - policy change over the longer term.
 But the experiences of UNASUR practices to date suggest that in middle-income countries not dependent on donor funding and where there is a vibrant and politically influential local/regional network of experts informing policy-making, regional organisations (even those that do not command significant financial resources or legal-regulatory powers) can become power brokers by establishing and sustaining contact with pro-reform networks of multi-national actors in promoting (health reform) projects regionally and in institutions of global governance and policy making.